5. The Functional Programming Paradigm

 • nonlinear structures: trees, graphs, many custom domain models

-The fundamental building blocks of these algebraic data types are related to those discussed in Defining domain models in imperative and object-oriented languages:
+The fundamental building blocks of these algebraic data types are related to those discussed in Defining domain models in object-oriented languages:

 • (disjoint) sum: variation